-Our reading from Acts today tells this strange story of the resurrected Jesus being lifted into the sky and finally disappearing from sight behind a cloud.
+Maybe because of that, the reading from Acts today repeats this strange story of the resurrected Jesus being lifted into the sky and finally disappearing from sight behind a cloud.

 We could spend a good bit of time pondering this odd event, wondering if it is literally true, asking what it means for us – as did the disciples who witnessed this final earthly appearance of Jesus.

 Apparently long after Jesus had disappeared beyond the clouds, the disciples continued to gaze up at the sky in wonder and perhaps disbelief.

 Their reveries were interrupted with a gentle rebuke from two angels.
 “Men of Galilee, why do you stand looking up toward heaven?” they ask.

 That question indicates to us that the meaning and purpose of the Ascension is not to be found in explanations of how this spectacular event could have literally happened.
 It is not to be found by looking toward heaven, but by paying attention here on earth.

 The last verse in this passage from Acts gives us another clue to the meaning of this story.

 The disciples have returned to Jerusalem, where they stayed in an upper room “together with certain women, including Mary, the mother of Jesus.”
 Other translations say that the disciples were “in the company of women.”